Madwand99/From-the-Depths/Advanced Aerial AI/README.md

     VTOLEngines = nil

 The set of VTOL SubConstruct spinner IDs to use when in VTOL mode.
-Set to 'all' to select all spinners capable of pointing downwards.
-Otherwise, choose a list of spinner SubConstruct IDs as follows: {0,1,2,3}.
+Set to `'all'` to select all spinners capable of pointing downwards.
+Otherwise, choose a list of spinner SubConstruct IDs as follows: `{0,1,2,3}`.
 VTOL spinners will angle downwards at their given MaxVTAngle when in VTOL mode, otherwise they will point backwards and operate as normal vectored thrust.
-Also see the "ExcludeSpinners" setting to specify a list of spinners to exclude, if this is set to 'all'.
+Also see the `ExcludeSpinners` setting to specify a list of spinners to exclude, if this is set to `'all'`.

     VTOLSpinners = 'all'